InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Development Guide/ADC Guide.md

 ## Convert data
-Convert raw data to voltage
+Convert raw data to voltage and temperature.

 - Use "hal_adc_sample_convert" to covert raw data to voltage for channel0 ~ channel 12.
 - Use "hal_adc_vbat_sample_convert" for channel 14.